kalxas/rasdaman/doc/main/05_geo-services-guide.rst

       "service_url": "http://localhost:8080/rasdaman/ows"

+* ``service_is_local`` -  ``true`` if the WCS service endpoint runs locally on the same machine, ``false`` otherwise.
+When set to ``false``, the data to be imported will be uploaded to the remote host.
+This may also be done even when the WCS service endpoint runs locally but has no read permissions on the data files, in which case the only way to import the data is by uploading it to the server; note, however, that this adds a performance penalty, so it should be avoided whenever possible.
+By default this setting is ``true``.

 * ``mock`` - Print WCS-T requests but do not execute anything if set to ``true``.
   Set to ``false`` by default.